quantumjockey/XRD-Data-Analysis-Utilities/README.md

 Though the tool is in a useful state right now, a myriad of features (and documentation) will be added over the course of the next few weeks.

+# Notes

+This project was initially scaffolded with the JavaFX application packager in IntelliJ 13.
+Neither ANT nor Maven have been configured in a manner tht successfully instantiates the JavaFX Runtime and allows the application to run properly when cloned to other machines/environments.
+Work is being done to remedy this, and a solution for building without a configuration attached directly to IntelliJ or any other development tool will be available soon.

 # Requirements

 In order to begin development with this repository, the JDK and the latest release for Java 8 should be installed on your machine.